ngzax/TopoSpaces/ReadMe.md

 	gem install bundler
 	bundle install

-Our initial implementation is a as Sinatra server.
+Our initial implementation is a as Sinatra server which we run with the aid of foreman and rerun. rerun makes it so the running app is reloaded with each change, a great help in development

-Launch the server with this bundle command:
+Launch the server with this command:

-	bundle exec rackup -s thin -p 8888
+	rerun foreman start

 Now go to your browser and browse your new wiki: